spacetelescope/slitlessutils/docs/simulation.rst

 Excluded Effects
 ^^^^^^^^^^^^^^^^

 The simulations provided by ``slitlessutils`` make several simplifying assumptions that will be reevaluated in future releases.
-In order of relative importance, these are:
+In order of relative importance of their adverse effect on the expected :term:`signal-to-noise` (S/N), these are:

 * The sky background is assumed to be a single value, however as discussed in :doc:`the master sky <background>` belies this assumption.
-Employing a realistic :term:`master-sky image` with a scale factor (:math:`\alpha`) is simply modifying :ref:`<sneqns>` to have :math:`B\rightarrow \alpha\,B_{x,y}`
+Employing a realistic :term:`master-sky image` with a scale factor (:math:`\alpha`) is simply modifying :ref:`<sneqns>` to have :math:`B\rightarrow \alpha\,B_{x,y}`.
+This assumption will give the illusion of a constant S/N over the detector, but the deviations from constant will depend on the how adopted level compares to the (large-scale) variations in the :term:`master-sky image`.
+Therefore this may introduce small systematic biases based on the position of the sources.

+* The DQA is assumed to have no bad pixels flagged, which effectively *overestimates* the number of valid science pixels and perhaps slightly the S/N.

 * The dark current is assumed to be a single value that applies uniformly to *all* pixels, yet real detectors have pixel-to-pixel variations.

-* The sky background is assumed to be a single value, however as discussed in :doc:`the master sky <background>` belies this assumption.
+Like the sky-background issue, this may introduce weak systematic, spatial biases.

+* The :term:`attitude` is set by the user and assumed to be noiseless, but in practice there are systematic uncertainties in the accuracy of the :term:`world-coordinate system` (WCS).
+In general, errors in the WCS result in a systematic wavelength shift (sometimes called the *wavelength zeropoint*) and/or flux losses.
+However `Ryan, Casertano, & Pirzkal (2018) <https://ui.adsabs.harvard.edu/abs/2018PASP..130c4501R/abstract>`_ show that these effects are very small compared for most HST observations and negligible compared to the spectro-photometric noise.

 .. rubric:: Footnotes